Justin Pender

-Justin Pender (born October 25, 1988) is a Canadian professional ice hockey defenceman.
+Justin Pender (born October 25, 1988) is a Canadian professional ice hockey defenceman who made it as far as the ECHL.
 He is currently playing for the Clarenville Caribou's of the Central West Senior Hockey League in Newfoundland & Labrador.

 Prior to turning professional, Pender played major junior hockey in the Quebec Major Junior Hockey League with the Halifax Mooseheads.

 On November 15, 2011, the Bakersfield Condors claimed Pender off waivers after he was let go by the Toledo Walleye.